hojjang98/hojjang98.github.io/_posts/2025-07-11-paper-review-efficientnet-day3.md

 The use of a **small, well-designed base model (B0)** and then **applying uniform scaling** using simple coefficients is both **elegant and practical**.
 Instead of engineering each model version, EfficientNet grows predictably in all dimensions, delivering **SOTA accuracy with fewer resources**.

-> 🔖 This post is part of an ongoing paper review series for deeper learning and long-term retention.
+> 🔖 This post is part of an ongoing paper review series for deeper learning and long-term retention!